The Best Practices Businesses Are Using To Beat Content Fatigue

 Take a look at the 24-second video below and see if it doesn’t draw you in.

-If you need proof of this trend, consider the wave of short-form videos across social media.
-TikTok was the most downloaded app in 2021.
+If you need proof of this trend, consider the wave of short-form videos across social media, spearheaded by TikTok.
 Instagram followed shortly after with the introduction of Instagram Reels.
-And other social platforms have also taken hold of the trend, including YouTube and Facebook.
+And other social platforms, including YouTube and Facebook, have also taken hold of the trend.

 And it’s not just social platforms that are doing this.
-Businesses everywhere are using this trend to get their products and services in front of a wider audience.
+Businesses everywhere are using this trend to get their products and services in front of their target audience.
 For instance, Ocean Breeze saw a staggering increase in brand reach thanks to a viral TikTok featuring the brand’s beverage.

-The CEO reported they’ve amassed over 15 million brand impressions, all from a short-form video users can’t get enough of.
+The CEO reported impressive metrics: over 15 million brand impressions, all from a short-form video users can’t get enough of.

 Leverage Storytelling